-The exact causes of macular degeneration are not known.
+The exact causes of macular degeneration aren't known.
 Risk factors may include:

 What are the symptoms of age-related macular degeneration?

-AMD often does not have symptoms and is not recognized until it affects visual acuity (sharpness).
+AMD often doesn't have symptoms and isn't recognized until it affects visual acuity (sharpness).
 The first symptom of AMD is usually noticed when straight lines appear wavy.
 This may lead to a gradual loss of central vision.

 Other symptoms of AMD include the following: